xjyx/find_mecci/README.md

-__Program used for detecting mecciRNAs from RNA-seq data and explicating pains but no gains.__
+__Program used for detecting mecciRNAs from RNA-seq data and explicating pains but poor gains.__

 # __!!!!__ CRITICAL ALARM !!!!